To Savor and Inspire

 - A number of Professional Certificates are available to provide valuable food industry expertise and service qualifications such as our two new semester-long classes, Science of Food and Food Waste.

-Certificate programs in Food & Wine are noncredit, but with approval can be applied for course waivers in the Master of Liberal Arts in Gastronomy at BU’s Metropolitan College.
+Certificate programs in Food & Wine are noncredit, but with approval can be applied for course waivers in the Master of Arts in Gastronomy at BU’s Metropolitan College.
 Students and professionals seeking to enhance their credentials may also be interested in a 16-credit graduate certificate in Food Studies.

 There’s a place for you at our table.
 Please join us for an educational, entertaining, and delicious semester of programs to feed body and soul.